How much is the total cost for aluminium roofing?

 It is a big decision.
 You have 3 options.

-Buy materials and give out whole work on contract basis - it is the best option according to me because you get the best of both world. finding supplier and making big purchase decisions, It is little bit tiring.
+Buy materials yourself and give out work on contract basis - it is the best option according to me because you get the best of both world. finding supplier and making big purchase decisions, It is little bit tiring.
 But since you are dealing with supplier directly, you can save little bit of money there.

 Buy materials and hire skills workers on daily wage basis - this is also a good option.
 But make sure that electricity is available during all times.
 Because if electricity is gone all work will be stalled.